Out of the ordinary…

 A carefully made “dunder” can yield more carboxylic acid than many years in a barrel.
 In my case this means overripe bananas which are a component of the yeast starter.

-First sip is strong…and no wonder, this is an overproof beast of 136 proof or 68% abv. (alcohol by volume) but it´s amazingly sippable…and the mouthfeel is a just a little bit viscous.
+First sip is strong…and no wonder, this is an overproof beast of 136 proof or 68% abv. (alcohol by volume) and the mouthfeel is a just a little bit viscous.

-Is it just me, or do i see a steady trend towards more flavorful pot-still type of rums? rums well suited for tiki drinks and stronger rum drinks as well as sipping rums? old school style rums?
+It`s sometimes bordering to a bit harsh so I would recommend it for cocktails rather than sipping.
+Is it just me, or do I see a steady trend towards more flavorful pot-still type of rums well suited for tiki drinks and stronger rum drinks ?

 Now on to the drinks, let´s make a few…